New York outlines the when and hows of a return to school

 Students and teachers returning to buildings will be screened for illness, wear masks or face shields and keep six feet of distance when possible.
 Mandatory fire drills and lockdown drills will continue with social distancing and districts may have to stagger start times, install partitions or change hallway traffic patterns to reduce congestion.

-If students are learning from home, districts should do everything in their power to provide devices and internet connectivity to students and staff and have a plan to reach absentee students, education officials said while previewing for the Board of Regents full guidance being released Wednesday.
+If students are learning from home, districts should do everything in their power to provide devices and internet connectivity to students and staff and have a plan to reach students who don’t engage, education officials said, addressing some of the biggest problems that arose when schools were abruptly shut down in March.

 “Even before the COVID-19 pandemic, the inequitable access to technology and internet services in students’ places of residence was a priority to be addressed.
-The closure of New York schools and subsequent shift to remote learning only put a brighter spotlight on this urgent need,” said Shannon Logan, the state Education Department’s technology policy coordinator.
+The closure of New York schools and subsequent shift to remote learning only put a brighter spotlight on this urgent need,” Shannon Logan, the state Education Department’s technology policy coordinator said as the department previewed for the Board of Regents full guidance being released Wednesday.

-Schools also must make sure that teachers interact with students every day, and not just to take attendance or check in, officials said, citing a recurring theme from students who weighed in on the plans.
+Schools also must make sure that teachers interact with students every day, and not just to take attendance or check in, officials said.
+That, too, was a recurring theme from students who weighed in on the plans, officials said.

 “They actually need instruction,” Regent Lester Young said.
 “There’s no substitute for that contact with their teacher.”